miura/NEUBIAS_Bioimage_Analyst_Course2017/docs/Bioimage Analyst School- Program.md

 Several instructors (maybe all available) present workflow tools that they are using in their daily coding.
 Examples could be like

+- Text Editor
   - Vim, Emacs, Atom
   - Fiji script editor
+- IDE
   - Eclipse, IntelliJ, ...
-- Python notebook (Jupyter)
   - PyCharm
+  - RStudio
+  - Matlab
+- Notebooks
+  - Jupyter (Python notebook)
-- RStudio, Knitr, Notebook
+  - Knitr, Notebook

+Note: Eclipse will be presented in more detail by JY later.

 *Please propose your workflow tool, so that I can be a bit more detailed here.*